Auto

 Cost

 A warranty plan can vary in price, often depending on the age and make of the car, its intended use, the level of coverage, and claims history.
-Costs could also depend on whether you opt to buy coverage for a certain term period or on a monthly basis.
+Costs could also depend on whether you opt to buy coverage for a certain term period or monthly.

 Many providers will not outright advertise their pricing, but you may choose to pay on a monthly installment plan or up-front for the entire contract term.
 If you decide on an installment plan, many providers will consider your budget and might quote lower premiums over longer payment terms.